amapruns/Calcium-Imaging-Analysis-with-R/README.md

 # Aim 1: To identify % of cells that have responded to the drug of interest and the positive control.
 Download CaImagingFunctionsRDocumentation.docx for detailed methodology and variable listing.

 Important considerations:
-Make sure the input file is in .csv format with column headers as Time/frames, <however many cells you have>, column with background intensity (obtained by selecting a dark area in the field of view in ImageJ).
+Make sure the input file is in .csv format with column headers as Time/frames, however many cells you have, column with background intensity (obtained by selecting a dark area in the field of view in ImageJ).
 Two sample input files are provided: one with ph5 response named “TestR.csv” and another with ionomycin response “ionotest.csv”.
 “SampleCalculations.xlsx” shows a step-by-step breakdown of this software in an excel format for ease of understanding.